Zbyl/ArbitraryFormatSerializer/README.md

 > **Note** This is a header only library, so you don't need to link to it.
 Just include the headers.

 > **Note** This library uses boost, so you need to add boost to your include directories also.
-> The library was tested on boost version 1.59, but most versions of boost should work.
+> The library was tested on boost version 1.56, 1.57, 1.58 and 1.59, but newer versions of boost should work too.

 #### Namespaces